 - The bush feels wild with the waterfalls raging.

 - Non-swimmers can't join in without getting wet.

 - In some spots, the dark water makes it hard to see shallow rocks.

 - It's not easy to safely cross the river with young children or poor swimmers.

 Having not yet made it to Pori Pori when the water levels are low, I have no official verdict for the best time to visit.
-But I can say for sure that it's a beautiful spot for a refreshing dip, even on a Sunday morning!
+But I can say for sure that it's a beautiful spot for a refreshing dip, even when the river is flooded!